asynkron/protoactor-go/README.md

 go get github.com/gogo/protobuf/gogoproto
 ```

-Finally, use the `make` tool in the package's root to generate the protobuf definitions and build the packages.
+Finally, run the `make` tool in the package's root to generate the protobuf definitions and build the packages.

 ## Hello world